johnhearn/johnhearn.github.io/_posts/2024-11-16-christopher-alexander-network-theory.md

 A nice example of a similar circularity has happened in chess.
 Many believed that computers could not play chess due to the unfathomable number of possible moves while others believed that even if they did, the game would become boring and predictable.
 Nonetheless modern engines have far surpassed humans and are now helping professional players to develop new intuitions.
 Rather than mechanising the game, modern encounters are quick to leave theory behind and explore more novel openings than they did before the engines existed.

 The evolution of Christopher Alexander’s design philosophy also has an interesting analogy with the modern tension between systems thinking and complexity theory.
 When viewed through the lens of network theory we can place his journey in a firm conceptual framework and show his battles in a modern light.
 He moved from clustering design variables to a more holistic, fluid approach.
 This is very similar to the comparison by some of traditional and structural systems thinking approaches (such as lines and circles and systems dynamics) to more fluid approaches from Complexity Theory.
-Bearing in mind Alexander's philosophical journey, I am eager to see the evolution of both of these subjects.
+Bearing in mind Alexander's philosophical journey, I am eager to see the evolution and synthesis of both of these subjects.